 - Scissors or cut felt bats with Cricut Maker, Cricut Explore Air or Silhouette cutting machines

-- Bat pattern or drawing (it’s easier to pick one that the wings are the same on both sides, more about that in a bit)
+- Bat pattern or drawing (it’s easier to pick one where the wings are the same on both sides, more about that in a bit)

 Choosing the Right Bat Pattern